Banana Leaf

 1/4 fresh leaf [Musa acuminata, Musa paradisiaca (plantain)]

-Storing: : Fresh banana leaves are fairly perishable.
-Loosely wrapped and refrigerated they'll keep for a few days before the start to mold.
-The best storage method is freezing which that take just fine.
+Storing: Fresh banana leaves are fairly perishable.
+Loosely wrapped and refrigerated they'll keep for a few days before they start to mold.
+The best storage method is freezing, which they take just fine.
+Just thaw thoroughly before trying to unfold them.
+Unused leaves can be refrozen.

 Subst: Parchment paper can be used if no banana leaves are available, or for non-acidic foods even aluminum foil.
 No flavor is imparted from these substitutions but little flavor is contributed by banana leaves anyway.